 Luckily, you don't need to know a million things to start taking great photos of your handmade items.

 I've tried to put the steps in a sensible order, but you can expect some back and forth.
-As you learn about and practice one element, you may find you want to go back and revisit another element.
+As you learn about and practice one skill, you may find you want to go back and revisit another skill.

-Before you do anything, take a minute to figure out exactly how you'll use the photos of your products.
+Before you do anything else, you need to figure out exactly how you'll use your product photos.

 There are plenty of reasons why you might need photos of your products.
 You might want to use product photos for:

-If you take time to think through all of the ways you're likely to use your product photos, you might discover you want to use them for more than one purpose.
-And when you're very clear about how you want to use your photos, you'll be better prepared to make smart choices about your product photography.
+Once you're very clear about how you want to use your photos, you'll be better prepared to make smart choices about your craft photography.

 Product photos fall into two broad categories — product-only photos and lifestyle photos.

-Lifestyle product photos show the item styled with props, with a model, and often in an environment that's related to the product.
+Lifestyle product photos show the item styled with props, and possibly with a model.
+They are often shown in an environment that's related to the product.

-There are times when it's appropriate to take your own product photos, and there are times when hiring a professional who specializes in craft photography will be your smartest option.
+There are times when it's appropriate to take your own product photos, and there are times when hiring a professional who specializes in craft photography will be the smartest choice.

-If you're not sure which option is most appropriate for your situation, you can read more about when DIY product photography makes sense for craft business owners and when to hire a pro.
+To decide which option is most appropriate for your situation, read more about when DIY product photography makes sense for craft business owners and when it is better to hire a pro.

-If you're using a DSLR camera for your craft photography, you'll need to learn about a few basic functions of your camera.
+If you're using a DSLR camera for your craft photography, you'll need to learn about a few key camera settings for product photography including:

 Once you understand how these settings affect your photos and know how to adjust them on your camera, you'll have a solid foundation to start practicing photographing your products.

-There are millions of things you could learn about using your DSLR camera effectively for product photography.
-If you're a beginner, you should ignore all of them, or you will quickly become overwhelmed.
+DSLR cameras have countless settings.
+If you're a beginner, you should ignore most of them, or you will quickly become overwhelmed.

 Master the basics first.
 You can learn about more advanced techniques later if you decide you need to.